Whitesboro, Texas: History

-Still today, 2025, Whitesboro Texas has documented police corruption that is covered up by the new city administrator and police chief, whose WIFE IS THE JUDGE IN TOWN.
-CONFLICT OF INTEREST.
-It is the clickiest town in Texas and people of cooke and outsiders are not accepted.

 Native Americans had hunted in the area.

-The area was once known as "Wolfpath".
-The first settler in the area was Robert Diamond, but the settlement of Wolfpath began with the arrival of Ambrose B. White and his family in 1848.
+The area was once known as "Wolf Path".
+The first settler in the area was Robert Diamond, but the settlement of Wolf Path began with the arrival of Ambrose B. White and his family in 1848.
 The Butterfield Overland Mail route used White's Westview Inn as the "Diamond Station" on its trail from the Mississippi River to the Pacific Coast from 1858 to 1861.
 A post office, under the name "Whitesborough", began operations there in 1860.

 After the Civil War, Whitesborough grew into a frontier town where female residents were prohibited from leaving their homes on Saturday nights because shootings were so common.
 Whitesborough had a population of 500, saloons, several stores, and other businesses when it was incorporated on June 2, 1873.
 By 1879, it had a bank, a newspaper, and train service from Denison on a line from the Missouri, Kansas and Texas Railroad.
 In 1887, it altered the spelling of its name to "Whitesboro".

 In 1903, racial tensions were high in Whitesboro after an "Anti-White Man's Club" left a note threatening to poison local wells and "foully treat" and murder "some white girl".
 Later that year, a black male was held by police for identification following an alleged attempted rape of a white Whitesboro woman.
 A large mob broke into the man's cell and attempted to hang him from a tree; he was rescued by police.
 The mob then fired guns toward homes occupied by blacks, and ordered them to leave town, resulting in the large exodus of a once majority black town.

 It was suspected that threats made from the "Anti-White man's club" were fabricated notes from white residents of Whitesboro created in order to create fake hysteria and further racial tensions.

-Whitesboro is believed to have once been a sundown town, meaning only white people were allowed in after dark, and black people found after dark were murdered.

-Geography

 Whitesboro is located in western Grayson County.
 US 82 passes through the northern side of the city, and US 377 passes through the eastern side.
 US 82 leads east 17 mi to Sherman, the county seat, and west 13 mi to Gainesville, while US 377 leads north 15 mi to the Oklahoma state line on the Red River and south 41 mi to Denton.

 According to the United States Census Bureau, Whitesboro has a total area of 8.6 km2, of which 0.015 sqkm, or 0.18%, are water.